Substantive Change Policy

 - The Commission's procedures for requesting approval along with the university's directives are located in the Substantive Change Protocol table listed below.

-The university’s guiding values and principles pertaining to planning and assessment, which include the assessment templates, resources, and reporting cycle are described in the Campus Compact on Collaborative Planning & Assessment.
+The university’s guiding values and principles pertaining to planning and assessment, which include the assessment templates, resources, and reporting cycle are described.